james-crowley/multi-arch-circleci-demo/README.md

 - Deploy the new images to their appropriate platforms for http://multi-arch.circleci-demo-app.com

 Currently, the demo deploys a Flask based website utilizing Docker.
 The flask server is load balanced on multiple architectures!
 Feel free to refresh a couple times and your architecture should change!
-You can view the live site [here](http://multi-arch.circleci-demo-app.com).

 Some other links that might be important:

 - [DockerHub Link](https://hub.docker.com/r/jimcrowley/multi-arch-circleci-demo)